Partakithware/Cascade/README.md

         Begin downloading and verifying pieces.

-    Upon successful completion, the full file will be saved in the local ./downloads directory, and the cascade will automatically transition to "Seeding" mode.
+    Upon successful completion, the full file will be saved in the local cascade base directories ./downloads folder, and the cascade will automatically transition to "Seeding" mode.

 📘 Project Structure
 ===